Scholarships for Pacific learners

 - some secondary schools, universities and polytechnics.

-Where else to find out about scholarships for Pacific people
+Who to ask about scholarships for Pacific people

 - your school careers adviser